Svel26/CSVDataLogProgram/ReadMe.md

    - Place raw log files from the HMI into the `logs/original/` folder.
    - The program will automatically clean these files and output the cleaned logs in the `logs/cleaned/` folder.

+      (Both the in and output directory can be changed in `config/config.json`)

 ---

 ### 7. Using Grafana with the Program